If you have a few extra days to spare while visiting Paris take a day trip. Keep reading for top 7 best day trips you

 Disneyland Paris is a perfect day trip option for the entire family, with child-friendly rides and full-on thrill rides for the adults.

 The easiest way to get to Disneyland is by taking the RER commuter train.
 Those who prefer driving themselves can take advantage of the plentiful parking spaces and maintained roads.
 However if you have had the unfortunate experience of someone hitting your car while it was parked, it is important to seek legal advice as soon as possible.
-In case you or a loved one has been seriously injured in a car accident that occurred in an intersection, check that article to find out how to get experienced legal representation from a firm that understands the challenges you face because of your injuries.
+In case you or a loved one has been seriously injured in a car accident that occurred in an intersection, check that article to find out how to get experienced legal representation from a firm that understands the challenges you face because of your injuries, you can always call the experienced accident attorneys at Bengal Law.

 Most families prefer visiting during Christmas and Halloween, when the park puts up decorations for the holiday season.